 Business and Industrial Land Strategy (2011)

-The 2011 Yarra Business and Industrial Land Strategy (BILS) the Business and Industrial in Yarra.
+The 2011 Yarra Business and Industrial Land Strategy (BILS) provide analysis and direction the land zoned Business and Industrial in Yarra.
 The vision set out is BILS is as follows:

 Business and industrial areas in the City of Yarra play a vital role in sustaining the local and inner Melbourne economy and local communities.
 They will continue to change, with significant growth in the business sector and a decline in industry activity and employment.
 This Strategy will provide sufficient land to sustain growth in economic activity.
 In doing this, it will contribute to the economic strength of the region, and enhance its vibrancy and diversity.